Moderna COVID-19 vaccine plant in France gets approval

-The European Medicines Agency (EMA) on Friday approved a new manufacturing site in France for the production of Moderna Inc's (MRNA.O) COVID-19 vaccine.
+(Reuters) -The European Medicines Agency (EMA) on Friday approved a new manufacturing site in France for the production of Moderna Inc’s COVID-19 vaccine.

-The site at Monts will be operated by Recipharm and produce the finished product, the EMA's committee for human medicines (CHMP) said. (https://bit.ly/3pQ6YJt)
+The site at Monts will be operated by Recipharm and produce the finished product, the EMA's committee for human medicines (CHMP) said. (bit.ly/3pQ6YJt)

 Earlier this month, the CHMP approved two new sites in the United States to produce both active substance and the finished product for Moderna’s vaccine.